jpclipffel/docker-ansible/README.md

 # docker-ansible

-Ansible tools in a Docker container
+Ansible tools in a Docker container.